 Disclaimer: Due to COVID-19 concerns, many events might be canceled, postponed, or changed into limited versions, sometimes at very short notice.
 Please check with event organizers directly for the latest updates (view the "External Resources" section below).

 Every holiday season, Memphis is decked out in Christmas splendor.
-Festive program ranges from musical mansions lit up with Christmas lights to a variety of family-friendly events.
+Festive programs range from musical mansions lit up with Christmas lights to a variety of family-friendly events.
 Each year is unique, yet some of the most iconic traditions remain unchanged and reoccur annually.
 Check out Memphis' must-tries listed below.

 Memphis Zoo Lights (November 20, 2020–January 3, 2021)

-The city Zoo, located in midtown, hosts a spectacular Christmas lights event, featuring a million lights.
-Festivities kick off with Tree Lighting Ceremony at 5:30 pm, and the zoo is aglow nightly from 6 pm to 9:30 pm.
-Besides enjoying holiday lights, you can also take a ride by a horse-drawn carriage, do holiday shopping, and indulge in festive foods.
-Santa will be there for your kids.
+The city zoo, located in midtown, hosts a spectacular Christmas lights event, featuring a million lights.
+Festivities kick off with a tree lighting ceremony at 5:30 pm, and the zoo is aglow nightly from 6 pm to 9:30 pm.
+Besides enjoying holiday lights, you can also take a ride by horse-drawn carriage, do holiday shopping, and indulge in festive foods.
+Santa will be there for your kids as well.

 Holiday Wonders at the Garden (November 27–December 27, 2020)

 In East Memphis, you'll find another popular celebration full of holiday spirit.
-The Memphis Botanic Garden (MBG) in Audubon Park annually beckons for the Holiday Wonders at the Garden.
-The festival embraces various events, such as Trees Alight in the Conifer Garden, Sculptures Bright in Sculpture Garden, or the kids' favorite Snowy Nights in My Big Backyard.
+The Memphis Botanic Garden (MBG) in Audubon Park annually draws spectators to witness the Holiday Wonders at the Garden.
+The festival embraces various events, such as Trees Alight in the Conifer Garden, Sculptures Bright in the Sculpture Garden, or the kids' favorite Snowy Nights in My Big Backyard.
 Here they can play with "snow" even in a snowless Memphis winter.
 The patio's fire pits have long become the favorite gathering point where friends and families meet to chat and have some refreshments.
 The MBG is open on select nights from 5 pm through 8:30 pm.
-The admission is around $10, free for kids under two.
+Admission is around $10, free for kids under two.